CELEBRATING HOLIਹੋਲੀ ਕੀਨੀ ਸੰਤ ਸੇਵ ॥: Holee keenee Sant sev:

-- ਸਾਵਣੁ ਆਇਆ ਝਿਮਝਿਮਾ ਹਰਿ ਗੁਰਮੁਖਿ ਨਾਮੁ ਧਿਆਇ ॥: Saavan aaiaa jhimajhimaa har gurmukh naam dhiaai: By becoming a Gurmukh, the one who meditates on the Lord's Name, (for him, it's like) coming of the rainy season (Saawan) with steady downpour (sggs 1250).
+- ਸਾਵਣੁ ਆਇਆ ਝਿਮਝਿਮਾ ਹਰਿ ਗੁਰਮੁਖਿ ਨਾਮੁ ਧਿਆਇ ॥: Saavanu aaiaa jhimajhimaa hari gurmukhi naamu dhiaai: By becoming a Gurmukh, the one who meditates on the Lord's Name, (for him, it's like) coming of the rainy season (Saawan) with steady downpour (sggs 1250).

 Similarly, there is also the mention of the festival of "Holi" in the SGGS.
 The purpose of this Reflection is not to get into the history, popularity or rituals associated with the festival of Holi, but, from a spiritual standpoint, try to reflect upon as to how the SGGS would like us to celebrate it.

 The author is not a historian.
-Therefore, instead of quoting hearsay or somebody else's accounts, the following eyewitness accounts of this festival at Anandpur Sahib are based on the author's own visits to Holaa Mahallaa in his childhood, around 1950s-1960s.
+Therefore, instead of quoting hearsay or somebody else's accounts, the following eyewitness accounts of this festival at Anandpur Sahib are based on the author's own visits to Holaa Mahallaa in his childhood, approximately around 1955.

 - The festivity was observed in the entire foothills of the Shivaliks mountain, especially around the historic townships of Anandpur Sahib and Kiratpur Sahib.
 The author remembers first visiting Kiratpur Sahib, staying their overnight in the open ground with members of his group, and then proceeding to Anandpur Sahib the next day.